ioccc-src/winner/1992/README.md

 be done this in the future.

 Some thought has been given to a separate obfuscated perl contest.
-Watch comp.lang.perl for details!
+Watch _comp.lang.perl_ for details!

-Be sure to wait until the 1993 rules are posted before submitting entries.
-We may fine tune the rules to reflect the some ideas above.
+Be sure to wait until the [1993 rules](../1993/rules.txt) are posted before submitting entries.
+We may fine tune the rules to reflect some of the ideas above.

 Please send us comments and suggestions what we have expressed above.
 Also include anything else that you would like to see in future contests.